Car Air Conditioning Components – What does this do?

 Air Con

-To get the maximum blast of air conditioned flow, press the air con button (usually depicted by a snowflake-like symbol) and turn the temperature dial to ‘C’ or the blue zone of its range.
-If you want it warmer, turn it towards ‘H’ or the red zone: this gradually mixes in warmer air with the air conditioned charge.
+To get the maximum blast of air-conditioned flow, press the air con button (usually depicted by a snowflake-like symbol) and turn the temperature dial to 'C' or the blue zone of its range.
+If you want it warmer, turn it towards 'H' or the red zone: this gradually mixes warmer air with the air-conditioned charge.

-As ambient temperatures, the amount of sunshine and even the speed of the car all change, you’ll need to alter the temperature dial to maintain an even temperature inside the car.
-This means drivers have to sometimes adjust it quite frequently – and this can even lead to battles with their passengers who prefer a different temperature!
+As ambient temperatures, the amount of sunshine and even the car's speed all change, you'll need to alter the temperature dial to maintain an even temperature inside the vehicle.
+Meaning drivers have to sometimes adjust it quite frequently – and this can even lead to battles with their passengers who prefer a different temperature!

 Even so, air con is invaluable: it is why you now rarely see modern cars with their windows down when the sun is shining…